UKCloud/pingdompy/README.rst

     >>> client.update_check(check, {"paused": True})

-this will return True if an effective change was sent to the API and False otherwise (useful for idempotent usage, like ansible modules)
+this will return the updated checks' details for verification and a message confirming the update occured

 Delete a check: